mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 A crostab's default behavior is to merge  duplicate cells into  row and column headers.

-with crosstabs you can introduce subtotals and grand totals, including subtotals for entire grand total column or row, this is not an option in a detail table (but you could make a freehand table with detail and totals, freehand table can add summary row and detail row) both tables support hyperlinks to other dashboards, to web pages, both allow highlighting with data driven formatting on a detail table you have the option to highlight across the entire row, in a crosstab individual cells are highlighted since they are distince aggregates
+Crosstabs can include subtotals and grand totals, including subtotals for individual columns and grand total columns or rows.

+this is not an option in a detail table (but you could make a freehand table with detail and totals, freehand table can add summary row and detail row) both tables support hyperlinks to other dashboards, to web pages, both allow highlighting with data driven formatting on a detail table you have the option to highlight across the entire row, in a crosstab individual cells are highlighted since they are distince aggregates